The Big 610 Collection

 Doctor Don’s second day at The Big 610 after arriving from Philadelphia.

-Two hours of the biggest hits and news headlines of 1976, counted down by Mucho Morales (in for Mark McKay) and Tom Parker.
+ABOVE: Two hours of the biggest hits and news headlines of 1976, counted down by Mucho Morales (in for Mark McKay) and Tom Parker.

 A sample “God Squad” segment by Father Harry Schlitt (later elevated to monsignor) of the Archdiocesan Media Center.